spk2dc/SpotifyTrackFilter/SpotifyTrackFilter/README.md

 * Document Object Model (DOM) manipulation
 * Event listeners and handlers

+### Purpose
+Search for a keyword or specific album/playlist and use this website to filter all the tracks returned based on their musical properties to create a more specific playlist of songs.

 ### Instructions
 [Click here for live Spotify Track Filter website](https://spk2dc.github.io/SpotifyTrackFilter/)

-1. #### Authentication
-    * Provide a Spotify API key in the top left input in the following layout "client_id:client_secret" (without quotes) and hit enter for token authentication.
-Input field will turn from red to green if successfully authenticated.
-[Spotify instructions for getting your API key](https://developer.spotify.com/documentation/web-api/quick-start/)

-2. #### Searching
+1. #### Searching
-    * Search Spotify database for albums, artists, playlists, and tracks
+    * Search Spotify database for albums, artists, playlists, and tracks normally using keywords
-    * Input a specific album or playlist URL copied from Spotify with the following layout "https://open.spotify.com/album/7tHPr5YXzvm42CeCjUFqBK" (without quotes)
+    * Or input a specific album or playlist URL copied from Spotify with the following layout "https://open.spotify.com/album/7tHPr5YXzvm42CeCjUFqBK" (without quotes)

-3. #### Filtering
+2. #### Filtering
     * Select desired filters, adjusting values and selecting whether a filtered track's values should be above or below the input value
       * Click run checked filters with no filters checked to display all tracks from a search result
       * Hover over a filter option to view a description of its meaning with a clickable picture of the standard value distrubtions

-4. #### Track Analysis
+3. #### Track Analysis
     * Scroll down once filters have finished running to view all resulting track that match the selected filter criteria
     * Click each result to display a detailed audio analysis of the track